Admission to Reception Class 2024-25

 Parents can also request that their child attends part-time until the child reaches compulsory school age.
 For parents opting to take up a part time place this would be mornings only.
 Where parents choose to defer entry, the school may reasonably expect that the child would start at the beginning of a new school term/half term.

-For queries regarding Admission please contact Mrs Kerry Clark at the School by telephone or send an enquiry using the contact form.
+For queries regarding Admission please contact Mrs Carole Philpot or Mrs Stacey Warner at the School by telephoning 01255 425344.

 Applications for school places outside the normal admissions round

 All mid-year applications should be made directly to the school, using the mid-year application form available below.
 Mid-year applications (sometimes called in-year applications) are any application for a school place made to a year group, apart from September admissions to Reception (primary and infant schools).

 For applications into existing year groups, a place will be offered according to published admission criteria and waiting list when the number of pupils in the relevant year group is below the admission number for that year group.